-Structural methods attempt to estimate NAIRU by means of aggregate structural models of wage and price setting behavior.
-This approach requires a strong assumption of full or partial market equilibrium where wages are bargained between workers and firms and latter decide on the level of employment, prices and output after a wage agreement has been reached.
-Product market conditions, capital stocks and technology are assumed to be exogenously given.
+Structural methods attempt to estimate the NAIRU by means of aggregate structural models of wage and price setting behavior.
+These approaches require a strong assumption of full or partial market equilibrium where wages are bargained between workers and firms and the latter decide on the level of employment, prices and output after a wage agreement has been reached.
+Both employers and firms have some market power, since hiring or firing workers is costly for both parties.
+Product market conditions, the capital stock and technology are assumed to be exogenously given.

-An example of structural model is presented bellow.
-This model suggests to estimate a system of equations describing wage, price settings and labour supply as follows3.
+An example of a structural model is presented bellow.
+This model suggests to estimate a system of equations describing wage, price settings and labor supply as follows (Richardson et al., 2000).